Learning guitar can be scary. Where on earth do you start?

 You need a lot of patience in the beginning.
-Everything will be hard - you're fingers will even hurt.
-Many people have tried and given up because it all feels too much like hard work.
+Everything will be hard - you're fingers will even hurt, your strumming will suck - many people before and since you have tried and given up because it all feels too much like hard work.

 The good news is this: with a bit of sustained effort over a few weeks you'll find you progress a lot.
 In the early days you can make huge advancements from week to week.

 In this section you'll find a ton of advice for how to play the chords and practice correctly.